Vin et Mer, Sechelt.

 May 2026

 Always interested in new restaurants on the Coast, especially with an inviting-looking French menu like this one, we dropped in yesterday for a late afternoon drink and potentially dinner.
 It’s a pretty dazzling venue (formerly Ocean Club Café) right on the Sechelt waterfront.
-We are also told that in the kitchen is the former Brassica chef (we don’t know whether this is Jack Chen or Hilary Prince, the team at the defunct Gibsons spot).
+We were told that in the kitchen is the former Brassica chef (we didn’t know whether this is Jack Chen or Hilary Prince, the team at the defunct Gibsons spot).
+But now, an anonymous comment suggests that this could be incorrect, in which case I apologize for anyone’s upset.
+Who is the chef?

 Server was a bit of an awkward young lady who cheered up through the dinner which we did stay for.
 We wish her luck improving cleaning stains on the table, removing used glasses, and faking knowledge of food and wine.
 We started with wine and spiritzes off the abbreviated drinks menu after we found they didn’t have Campari and a boulevardier wasn’t available.
 With the drinks came a burrata and tomato small plate with buttered white toast, quite tasty.

-We ordered an obscure Chablis and then dinner, the wine was just over $100 and lacked fragrance or substance.
+We requested an obscure Chablis and then dinner, the wine was just over $100 and lacked fragrance or substance.
 Dinner was croque monsieur for Robin and cassoulet for me.
-The croque monsieur was a piece of toast with a cheesy spread put on top.
-My cassoulet was an interesting approach to the dish with beans at the base of a bowl, with cooked red pepper, zucchini, onion, duck confit, pork belly, and a not-bad sausage prepared separately set on top.
-Way short of the rich shared and varied flavours typical of the property-prepared dish.
-Most of the $200-plus bill was the wine.
+The croque monsieur was a piece of toast with a cheesy spread on top.
+Please compare this to my brief descriptions of the dish at the old Pastis in Vancouver or Le Select in Toronto where it’s done beautifully.
+My cassoulet was an interesting approach to the dish: beans at the base of a bowl, with cooked red pepper, zucchini, onion, duck confit, pork belly, and a not-bad sausage prepared separately and set on top.
+This is like pretending a bunch of people you’ve met once are old tried-and-true compatriots.
+It’s nothing like the rich shared and varied flavours typical of the complicated original dish.
+Half of the $200-plus bill was the wine.

 Partly offsetting these disappointments was a soft ocean breeze, late-afternoon sunshine, and the calm ocean a stone’s throw away.